OussamaAlouat/save-password-vuejs/README.md

 # SAVE-PASSWORD-VUEJS
-The project is dedicated to practice and use vuejs frmework with vuex and Element.io component library.
+This project is a simple progressive web app, dedicated to practice and use vuejs framework with vuex, and Element.io component library.

 Demo: https://oussamaalouat.github.io/